 1. During his ministry, Jesus taught things like this: "Love your enemies;" "Do good to those who persecute you;" "Forgive not seven times but seventy times seven;" "As you have done to the least of these, you have done to me."
-In the Lord's Prayer, we pray, "Thy Kingdom come, thy will be done, on earth as it is in heaven."
+In the Lord's Prayer, we pray, "Thy Kingdom come, Thy will be done, on earth as it is in heaven."

-How would this world be run differently, if God were in charge?
-(That is, if Christ were King?)
+How would this world be run differently if the Lord's passions were passions we, too, were pursuing?
+How would this world be different if God were in charge?
+(That is, if Christ was King?)
 How would your church or community be run differently, if God were in charge?